fahadkhair/fahadkhair/README.md

 ## Introduction
-👋 Hi, I’m @fahadkhair, a passionate individual diving into the realms of technology and creativity.
+👋 Hi, I’m Shah Fahad, a passionate individual diving into the realms of technology and creativity.
 With a keen eye for innovation and a heart set on learning, I'm on a journey to explore the endless possibilities that the digital world offers.

 ## Interests
 👀 I’m interested in a myriad of subjects, from coding and design to entrepreneurship and sustainability.
 Constantly seeking inspiration from diverse fields, I thrive on the excitement of new ideas and challenges.